agardnerIT/thekindkeptn/first-steps.md

 How exactly did the `Hello, world!` get there?

 Along with keptn core microservices, one additional service was installed: the [job executor service](https://github.com/keptn-contrib/job-executor-service).
-This services is extremely flexible and allows keptn users to spin up any scripts (Python, bash or powershell) or any container.
-The job-executor was told to listen for the `sh.keptn.event.hello-world.triggered` event.
+This service is extremely flexible and allows keptn to spin up any container or script (eg. Python, bash or powershell).

+The job-executor was configured to listen for the `sh.keptn.event.hello-world.triggered` event.
 In other words, when keptn requests that the task is executed, the job executor will action the task in response to that cloudevent.

 ### Sounds good.
 Show me